About the We the People Constitution Field Study

 Available to Washington, DC public and public charter school 8th grade classes, free of charge, including door-to-door transportation and lunch.

-Since the 2005-06 school year, more than 18,000 students and teachers from more than 91 different public and public charter schools and educational centers in the District of Columbia have taken the We the People Constitution Tour.
+Since the 2005-06 school year, more than 18,000 students and teachers from more than 91 different public and public charter schools and educational centers in the District of Columbia have participated in We the People Constitution Field Studies.

 Optional Classroom Visit from a Ranger